simrandotdev/simransdsu/README.md

 I have worked on different stacks from server to mobile and sprinkle of frontend(AngularJS) in between.
 A constant learner and always eager to learn more.

-Currenly I am working as a iOS developer @HSBC in Canada.
-Previously worked on a Consumer Cellulars mobile application for customers.
+Currenly I am working as a iOS developer @lululemon in Canada.
+Previously worked @HSBC and @AltSourceSoftware.

 Some technologies that I work on day to day basis:

 - iOS Development
 - Android Development (My knowledge of Android deprecates faster than their APIs.)
 - Ktor (Learning and Teaching at the same time)
+- FastAPI

 Want to connect with me?
 <br />